-- The systems are protected by an uninterruptible power supply (UPS). - A multi-layer virus protection and firewall architecture is used. - The data centers used have fire/water and temperature early warning systems in the server rooms as well as fire doors. - Data files collected for different purposes are stored separately. - Regular patch management. - Load balancing. - Data storage is added as part of dynamic processes. - Penetration and load tests are carried out regularly. - The load limit for each data processing system is set above the necessary minimum in advance of data processing. - Regular training of the personnel deployed.
+- The data centres used have fire/water and temperature early warning systems in the server rooms as well as fire doors. - Data files collected for different purposes are stored separately. - Regular patch management. - Load balancing. - Data storage is added as part of dynamic processes. - Penetration and load tests are carried out regularly. - The load limit for each data processing system is set above the necessary minimum in advance of data processing. - Regular training of the personnel deployed.

-For the production system and related systems, Google Cloud resources are used.
+For the production system (CMP) and related systems, Google Cloud resources are used.